tinythings/sysinspect/docs/uix/ui.rst

 result are emitted back into the event list as structured terminal failure events instead of appearing only in raw logs.

+The ``System top`` popup keeps its own operator preferences.
+Process sort order and the shared CPU/network graph mode are loaded from ``config.console.tools.system-top`` and changes made in the UI are persisted to the active ``sysinspect.conf.d`` overlay as ``system-top.conf``.

 To exit the TUI, press ``q`` or ``ESC``.